An extract from The Employment Law Review, 11th Edition

 i Employment relationship

-- the names, credentials and addresses of the employer and employee;
+- nationality and date of birth of the employee;

 ii Probationary periods